On the linear convergence of additive Schwarz methods for the $p$-Laplacian: Conclusion

-In this paper, we developed a new convergence theory for the additive Schwarz methods for boundary value problems involving the $p$-Laplacian.
-Our theory provides sharper estimates for the convergence rates than the existing results~\cite{Park:2020,TX:2002} and, to the best of our knowledge, it is the first theoretical result that explains the linear convergence of the additive Schwarz methods for the $p$-Laplacian.
-We successfully closed the gap between theory and practice in the sense that our theoretical results agree with numerical results.
+In this paper, we developed a new convergence theory for additive Schwarz methods for boundary value problems involving the $p$-Laplacian.
+To the best of our knowledge, our theory is the first theoretical result that explains the asymptotic linear convergence of additive Schwarz methods for the $p$-Laplacian.
+Our work successfully bridges the gap between theory and practice by demonstrating that our theoretical findings align well with numerical results.

-While the convergence theory of subspace correction methods for linear problems seems to be almost complete~\cite{LWXZ:2008,XZ:2002}, there still requires more research on the theory of subspace correction methods for nonlinear problems.
-We believe that our result can serve as a foundation of the sharp convergence theory of general subspace correction methods for complex nonlinear problems.
+While the convergence theory of subspace correction methods for linear problems appears to be well-developed~\cite{LWXZ:2008,XZ:2002}, there remains a need for further research on the theory of subspace correction methods for nonlinear problems.
+We believe that our result can serve as a foundation for the sharp convergence theory of general subspace correction methods for complex nonlinear problems.